DataJuiceLab/mlaps/README.md

 and overall allowing me to quickly clone to wherever I'm working whereas the original was just a web article.

-There are several docker-compose.yaml files in the compose_variations subdirectory, any of which can be in lieu of the docker-compose.yaml in the root directory to use the desired variation.
-The docker-compose.yaml file is a copy of compose_variations/docker-compose.mlflow_postgres_nginx.yaml.
-Only this docker-compose.yaml is necessarily fully up-to-date and tested, but brief comparisons with the other files should make pretty clear what to update if necessary.

 Future To-dos:
 * Add check for whether the env vars are set in shell (or .env file) before kicking off container - this ia a mistake I regularly make myself.